pytorch/tutorials/intermediate_source/DCP_tutorial.rst

 How DCP works
 --------------

-torch.distributed.checkpoint enables saving and loading models from multiple ranks in parallel.
+:func:`torch.distributed.checkpoint` enables saving and loading models from multiple ranks in parallel.
 In addition, checkpointing automatically handles fully-qualified-name (FQN) mappings across models and optimizers, enabling load-time resharding across differing cluster topologies.

 DCP is different than torch.save and torch.load in a few significant ways: